farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    All warnings are treated as errors in the default configuration which will lead to frequent crashes while building documentation.
    The option where this behavior can be modified, `ipython_warning_is_error` is displayed in the :ref:`IPython Sphinx directive module` section at the bottom of the page.

 You can doctest multi-line output as well.
-Just be careful when using non-deterministic inputs like random numbers in the ipython directive, because your inputs are run through a live interpreter, so if you are doctesting random output you will get an error.
-Here we "seed" the random number generator for deterministic output, and we suppress the seed line so it doesn't show up in the rendered output
+Just be careful when using non-deterministic inputs like random numbers in the IPython directive, because your inputs are run through a live interpreter, so if you are doctesting random output you will get an error.
+Here we "seed" the random number generator for deterministic output, and we suppress the seed line so it doesn't show up in the rendered output.:

 .. ipython::